https://www.ku.com.au/

 A colourful and creative play space in the centre of the city.

-Playgrounds in the city centre are usually as rare as hen’s teeth, but this one is as central as it gets – just a hop, skip and jump into Fed Square for some active child-friendly fun in the fresh air.
+Playgrounds in the city centre are usually as rare as hen's teeth, but this one is as central as it gets – just a hop, skip and jump to Fed Square for some active child-friendly fun in the fresh air.

 Location: Birrarung Marr, Russell St Ext, Melbourne